History of St Albans: Early Modern

-In 1553, following the dissolution, the Abbey was sold to the town for £400 and became a parish church.
-The Lady Chapel became part of St Albans School and the Great Gatehouse was used as a prison until the 19th century, when the school took it over.

-In response to a petition, King Edward VI granted the town a charter making it a borough with a mayor.
+As part of the dissolution of the monasteries, Henry VIII closed the Abbey in 1539 and took possession of the town, it remained crown property for the next fourteen years.
+In 1553, Henry's son Edward VI sold the abbey, the governance of the town, and the market (by letters patent) to a group of local merchants and landowners.
+The town became borough with a mayor.
 The mayor, assisted by ten burgesses and serving for up to three years, had executive and judicial powers.
 The first mayor was John Lockey.
+The Lady Chapel became part of St Albans School and the Great Gatehouse was used as a prison until the 19th century, when the school took it over.

 In 1555, during the reign of Queen Mary I, a Protestant baker from Yorkshire, George Tankerfield, was brought from London and burnt to death on Romeland for his refusal to accept the Roman Catholic doctrine of transubstantiation.

 During the English Civil War (1642–45) the town sided with parliament but was largely unaffected by the conflict.